Sickness is a Spiritual Awakening – a wake up call, a call for change.

 Understanding the Spirits of your Sickness

-During a time of devastating diagnosis, or an ailment that won’t go away, what happens when we listen to what the visiting “Sickness Spirit” wants from us?
+During a time of devastating diagnosis, or an ailment that won’t go away, what happens when you listen to what the visiting “Sickness Spirit” wants from you?